-In our series of ‘In conversation with….’ webinars, developed and delivered in partnership with IABM, you will hear from some fantastic women who have made their mark in technology roles within the creative sector.
+In our series of ‘In conversation with….’ webinars, you will hear from some fantastic women who have made their mark in technology roles within the creative sector.

 These webinars are all free to attend, however sign up in advance is essential.

 Michelle Munson, Eluvio

 As a leading innovator in the media industry, Eluvia CEO & Founder, Michelle Munson will be sharing more about her career highlights and the journey she has taken that led her to founding start-up companies – including key decisions that have shaped her career to date.

 - the challenges of being a woman in a male dominated sector and what we can all do to help attract, retain and promote women into broadcast media technology;